Search Engine Optimization: SEO – What Does That Mean?

 You Should Know the following Basic SEO Rules

-1. A web page or (or Web page) can only be indexed by a search engine if it has been found and analyzed by a crawler.
-Web crawlers typically discover a new web page through a hyperlink from an already indexed web page.
-The crawler's path on the internet is much like a spider's web.
+1. A Webpage or (or Web Page) can only be indexed by a search engine if it has been found and analyzed by a Web crawler.
+Webcrawlers typically find a new webpage via an Hyperlink on a webpage that is already in the Seach Engine Index.
+The crawler's path on the Internet is like a pider's web.
 This is why web crawlers are also called web spiders.

-2. A web page must be indexed by a search engine in order to appear in the search results (abbr.
-SERPs = Search Engine Result Pages) for a search query.
+2. A web page must be indexed by a search engine to appear in the search results (SERPs = Search Engine Result Pages) for a certain search query.

-3. A web page must be relevant to a search query in order to rank well.
+3. A web page must be relevant to a search query to rank well.
 The keyword has to be used in the content of the page and in the Meta Tags.

-4. A web page may be relevant to more than one search term (keyword), and may therefore be displayed in the search results.
+4. A web page can be relevant to more than one keyword or search phrase and can be displayed in the search results.

-5. The relevance of a particular web page is determined by its content.
+5. The relevance of a web page is determined by its content.

 What Does Content SEO Mean?

 Content SEO refers to all activities that improve the relevance of a web page to a specific search query.
-This includes in particular:
+This includes the Meta Tags.

 Snippet Optimization: Title Tag and Meta Description

-The page title and meta description are the most important meta tags that should be specified for each individual web page.
-These two pieces of information are used to briefly summarize the web page's content.
-The title and description are displayed as text snippets in the SERPs.
-They are the first signboard for a web page.
-For this reason, the this information should be created individually for each web page and formulated well.
+The Title and Meta Description are the most important Meta Tags that should be specified for each individual web page.
+These two pieces of information are used to briefly summarize the content of the web page.
+Title and Description are displayed as Text Snippets in the SERPs.
+They are the first calling card for a Webpage.
+For this reason, they should be created individually for each page and be well formulated.

 Practical tips for optimized meta data

-3. The title and description should contain the main keyword of the page.
+The title and description should contain the Main Keyword of the page.

-5. The description may be 140 - 160 characters long including spaces and should be formulated precisely and attractive.
-If possible, it should contain a clear call-to-action.
+The description may be 140 - 160 characters long including spaces and should be formulated precisely and attractive.
+If possible, it should contain a clear Call-to-Action.

-6. The title and description may contain special characters.
-This allows the snippet to be visually emphasised.
+The title and description may contain special characters.
+This allows the snippet to be visually emphasized.
 However, special characters should be used sparingly, otherwise the snippet may appear dubious.

 Optimization of Headings

-Headings are generally used to divide the text of a website into sections.
+Headings are generally used to divide the text of a webpage into sections.
 They are usually followed by one or more paragraphs.

 For HTML documents, up to 6 different types of headings with different priorities can be used.
 The main heading of the web page is marked with <h1>.